d-bryan/CMSC-350-ProjectTwo/README.md

 This list fails to be sorted by the strong order that considers both the coefficient and exponents because the third polynomial is less than the second because coefficients on the x<sup>4</sup> terms.
-The coefficient on that term in the second polynomial is 5.0, which is greater than 4.5, the coefficient on the corresponding term is the third polynomial.
+The coefficient on that term in the second polynomial is 5.0, which is greater than 4.5, the coefficient on the corresponding term in the third polynomial.

 They are sorted by the weak order that considers only the exponents, however.
 The third polynomial is greater than the second because the third has a x<sup>2</sup> term and